HasanErol/HasanErol/README.md

 <h3>About Me:</h3>
 <ul>
   <li>I entered the internet environment between 2008-2009.
 I've been to Facebook, Skype, TeamSpeak3, Raidcall and Discord.</li>
-  <li>I have high-level knowledge about Metin2 game from computer games, 9 thousand users have been a lot of Metin2 PVP server management and founders</li>
+  <li>I have a high level of knowledge about the game Metin2 from computer games, I was involved in the management of Metin2 PVP server, which has +9 thousand users.</li>
   <li>I am currently working on "Python, C++, C#" software languages and developing projects.</li>
 </ul>